pbouda/ubrew-site/content/General/20150608-welcome-to-ubrew.md

 Date: 2015-06-08 16:27
 Image: /theme/images/pic01.png

-Welcome everybody!
+Welcome to the μbrew project site!
 This is μbrew, your central place to find information about gaming on embedded systems.
-We define the term "embedded" rather losely, and will blog about games and game development on devices like the Arduino and the Raspberry Pi.
+We define the term "embedded" rather loosely, and will blog about games and game development on devices like the Arduino and the Raspberry Pi.

 Last but not least we hereby initiate a new game launcher project, which we call the "μbrew Kit".
 It will be a minimal Linux system that boots